Hypnobirthing Staffordshire - Teachers' Directory

 Throughout my midwifery training, I was amazed and encouraged by the remarkable women I met and cared for, reinforcing my passion to improve birth experiences for all women.
 When I first cared for a woman who was utilising Hypnobirthing techniques, I was astounded by her confidence in her body, her baby and her birth and witnessed firsthand what a positive impact this had.
 I am a firm believer in KG Hypnobirthing, having seen it's huge success in a multitude of scenarios and my aim is to assist couples, making their pregnancy journey and experience as calm and positive as possible.
 I completed my dissertation on the use of hypnosis as a complementary therapy and I was amazed by the quantity of positive research.
 I was then fortunate enough to win the Iolanthe Midwifery Trust Student Award which funded my Hypnobirthing training.
 I teach Hypnobirthing alongside my career as a midwife which gives me a full insight into the advantages of Hypnobirthing throughout the birthing journey.

-I have been practising as a midwife in the NHS for 30 years and currently work in a maternity unit in Cheshire and am passionate about my job.
+I have been practising as a midwife in the NHS for over 30 years and currently work in a maternity unit in Cheshire and am passionate about my job.

 I am married with 2 daughters and two cats (they are my boys!!).
 I also run a Brownie unit near to where I live for 24 Brownies.